RagnarB83/ash-documentation/docs/pes.rst

 ionization energies.
 Dyson orbital norms are then calculated as approximate intensities.

-- ORCA is only supported as the QM-code for now.
+- ORCA is the only supported QM-code for now.
 - Requires `Wfoverlap <https://sharc-md.org/?page_id=309>`_ program
 - Plotting option requires installation of Matplotlib.